-Thinking of what the solution might be, We have you all backed up!
+Thinking of what the Salesforce MFA solution might be, we have you all backed up!

 Multi-Factor Authentication (MFA) is a basic verification process that gives an extra layer of security to your applications.
-It is conjured when an end-user tries to attempt to get to the assets or applications.
+It is applied when an end-user tries to attempt to get access to assets or applications.

 - Users enter their credentials (typically username and password).
 This can be from an identity source such as AD, database, any Identity provider, local credentials, etc.